IBM-Bluemix-Docs/mobilefoundation/handling_push_notifications_in_client_applications.md

 If you are using a GCM project, [then migrate the GCM client apps on Android to FCM](https://developers.google.com/cloud-messaging/android/android-migrate-fcm) .
 {: android}

 For now, the existing applications using GCM services will continue to work as-is.
-Since the Push Notifications service has been updated to use the FCM endpoints, going forward all the new applications must be using FCM.
+Since the {{site.data.keyword.mobilepushshort}} service has been updated to use the FCM endpoints, going forward all the new applications must be using FCM.
 {: android}

 After migrating to FCM, update your project to use FCM credentials instead of the old GCM credentials.
 {: note}
 {: android}

-##### FCM Project Setup
+#### FCM Project Setup
 {: #fcm_project_setup}
 {: android}